 Didactics during the months of June, July and August are dedicated to PRITE and board review and are attended by all residents.
 Clinical Skills Examinations orVerifications (CSV)s are completed on a bi-annual basis during all four years of the curriculum, allowing residents to receive feedback in areas of interviewing skills, establishing rapport with patients, diagnostic assessment, formulation and treatment planning.
-The program insures that all residents have completed the American Board of Psychiatry requirements for CSAs by the end of PGY-2.
+The program insures that all residents have completed the American Board of Psychiatry requirements for CSVs by the PGY-3 year.

 The Brody School of Medicine has a premier telemedicine program with connectivity across the eastern half of the state.
 Residents have opportunities to be involved in conferences, supervision and patient care via our telemedicine links.